-Our mission is to educate visionary leaders of tomorrow who will act as agents of change and help shape the future business world by pushing forward the frontiers of knowledge related to the management of business organizations, while making that knowledge relevant to practitioners.
-Generating and disseminating knowledge represent our twin objectives.
+Our mission is to educate visionary leaders of tomorrow to act as agents of change and shape the future business world by transforming their organizations to serve their stakeholders and the society.

 This is the spirit in which we pursue our transformative, Business Unusual, mission as stated above.

-Since 2017, Alba Graduate Business School operates within The American College of Greece (ACG) as the Graduate Business School of ACG.Europe’s largest and most historic American college and Greece’s most prestigious graduate business school combined their strengths to pursue an ambitious growth strategy that will further consolidate their leadership positions.
-By joining forces, the two institutions will also become more competitive internationally and contribute to making Greece an international educational destination.
+Since 2017, Alba Graduate Business School operates within The American College of Greece (ACG) as the Graduate Business School of ACG.Europe’s largest and most historic American college and Greece’s most prestigious graduate business school combined their strengths to pursue an ambitious growth strategy by further consolidating their leadership positions.
+By joining forces, the two institutions also become more competitive internationally and contribute to making Greece an international educational destination.

-As the Graduate Business School of the American College of Greece, Alba Graduate Business School, continues offering its portfolio of MBA and business related MSc programs and pursuing its other activities as Alba Graduate Business School, The American College of Greece.
+As the Graduate Business School of the American College of Greece, Alba Graduate Business School, continues offering its portfolio of MBA, business related MSc programs and Executive Education and pursues all other related services in serving the academic and business community. .
 ACG continues to offer undergraduate programs in business and the liberal arts and sciences, as well as graduate programs in the arts and sciences through DEREE.

 It operated outside the Greek formal (state) educational system as a Laboratory of Liberal Studies (Εργαστήριο Ελευθέρων Σπουδών).
 In 2009 ALBA was established as Alba College of Business Administration according to the Law 3696/2008.
 After 2017, Alba Graduate Business School operates within the American College of Greece.

 Its operations are funded by tuition and fees, contributions by employers' organizations and by corporate and individual donations.